1-2-Switch Review

 1-2-Switch 6

 Most of the games are meant to draw your attention away from the television and direct you to lock eyes with your opponent.
 In this sense, you are focusing on the audio coming from the speakers to guide you through the minigame, and this in itself poses a problem.
-Considering the game is meant to be played with a group of individuals or even in a party setting, having to be listening to the game's directions constantly can be quite difficult.
-Party games are meant to work regardless of the setting, and I feel that 1-2-Switch doesn’t respect that expectation.
+Considering the game is meant to be played with a group of individuals or even in a party setting, having to constantly listen to the game's directions can be quite difficult.
+Party games are meant to work regardless of the setting, and I feel that 1-2-Switch doesn't respect that expectation.
 Unless you are having the quietest party in existence, many of the minigames suffer from outside noise.

-Both table tennis and baseball forgo on-screen visuals (outside of a score screen) and instead requires players to listen to the sounds of the sport and react accordingly.
+Both table tennis and baseball forgo on-screen visuals (outside of a score screen) and instead require players to listen to the sounds of the sport and react accordingly.
 Swinging in table tennis is done by finding the rhythm of the ball bouncing and moving in unison, while the same can be said about swinging a bat in baseball.
-Both feature ways to unbalance that rhythm by holding a button, and speeding it up or slowing it down.
-All of this can only be reacted to properly if you are clearly hear the variation of the game’s audio.
+Both feature ways to unbalance that rhythm by holding a button and speeding it up or slowing it down.
+All of this can only be reacted to properly if you can clearly hear the variation of the game's audio.
 If not, there is no way you will know how you are meant to respond.

 Simply Put